everestso/AI-Education/README.md

 For Goto, mentoring students is not separate from scientific discovery.
 Student research connects classroom concepts with unanswered questions and allows students to see themselves as contributors to science.

+Her commitment to mentorship also reflects the educational values of her own family.
+Goto has credited her parents, teachers, and two older brothers with teaching her to strive and instilling a strong respect for education.
+She presents scientific development not as the work of an isolated individual but as a process shaped by family, teachers, collaborators, and students.

 ### Conclusion

 Goto ends with a luminol demonstration that produces visible blue light.
 The experiment brings her story full circle: she was originally attracted to chemistry by the beauty of visible reactions, and she continues to use that sense of wonder to motivate students and guide research.

 The video’s larger message is that science is both intellectual and deeply human.
 Discovery grows from curiosity, careful observation, collaboration, mentorship, and a willingness to follow unexpected results.
 The “joy” in chemistry is therefore both Dr. Goto herself and the excitement of making the invisible workings of nature understandable.

+Her family’s connection to Hiroshima adds a deeper historical dimension to that message.
+Science cannot be separated entirely from the people, communities, and historical events it affects.
+Goto’s career—combining scientific research, education, mentorship, community engagement, and efforts to understand human disease—illustrates one way scientific knowledge can be directed toward discovery, healing, and service.

 <h2 align="center">Featured Video</h2>